martincf/lightbox/_posts/2018-09-16-event-lith-printing.md

 ## Cost

-£35 for non-Lightbox Darkroom members, £25 for members.
+£50 for non-Lightbox Darkroom members, £25 for members.

 *Attendees must be over 16 years of age.

-##### Lith example print © Elmore.
+##### Lith example print © Martin Chapman Fromm.